Table of Contents

 Moving your inventory online may be a long and arduous task especially if you have thousands of SKUs with the requirement to take multiple images, however, there are many methods to speed up the process and reduce the cost.
 This includes having a standardized process of placing jewelry inside your lighting environment and speed shooting.
 The video below demonstrates how simple it is to capture your whole inventory in a matter of hours with an average shot taking about 5 seconds

 The images can be uploaded to Picup Media for jewelry retouching where images will be retouched within 72 hours, ready to go onto your website.
 This process is a much more efficient method as it normally would take 5-10 minutes to photograph a piece of jewelry plus half an hour of retouching by a graphic designer if you were to do the photography in-house.
 It could take weeks for a whole inventory to be uploaded to your website.
 Alternatively, paying for an external photographer would be very expensive as well, charging up to $25 an image.
 You could have an initial outlay of tens of thousands of dollars with no immediate results under this method.

 Poorer economic conditions

-Successful businesses thrive, even through poor economic conditions.
-The truth is, only 4-5% of online sales make up the total of jewelry sales, and the trend is that this number will continue to rise.
+Successful businesses thrive even through poor economic conditions.
+The truth is that only 4-5% of online sales make up the total jewelry sales, and the trend is that this number will continue to rise.
 A combination of social media engagement and omnichannel presence can only secure the future of your jewelry business.

 If you have any questions about how GemLightbox can help your business, feel free to contact us here.